Bibek07-hub/Ethical-Hacking-Project/Project 1: Scanning and Enumerating a Local Network with Nmap on Kali Linux.md

 ```
 Extected Output: Comprehensive information about the device on the network, including open ports, services, versios, operating systems, and traceroute details.

+## Additional Resources

+Nmap Official Documentation

+Nmap Cheat Sheet

+Online Nmap Course on Udemy

+This project will give us a solid foundation in using Nmap for network scanning and enumeration, essential skills for any ethical hacker.